Chart Color Schemes

 Elizabeth Hills is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Elizabeth Hills has a high level of cultural diversity, with 42.4% of its population born overseas and 63.8% speaking a language other than English at home.
-Christianity is the predominant religion in Elizabeth Hills, comprising 73.7% of the population, compared to 57.1% across Greater Sydney.
-The top three ancestry groups are Other (43.7%), Australian (9.8%), and Italian (7.0%).
+The predominant religion in Elizabeth Hills is Christianity, which accounts for 73.7% of the population, compared to 57.1% across Greater Sydney.
+In terms of ancestry, the top three groups are Other (43.7%), Australian (9.8%), and Italian (7.0%).

-Notably, Serbian (4.2%) and Croatian (3.3%) populations in Elizabeth Hills exceed regional averages of 1.9% and 1.4%, respectively, while Vietnamese representation is at 6.1%, slightly higher than the regional average of 4.4%.
+Notably, Serbian (4.2%) and Croatian (3.3%) populations are higher than regional averages, while Vietnamese (6.1%) is slightly overrepresented compared to Greater Sydney's average of 4.4%.

 Frequently Asked Questions - Diversity